It’s hip to be square…

 Symmetry is essential when it comes to h&a diamonds and facet placements have to be extremely precise.
 Even a difference of a few hundredths of millimeters can cause alterations that savvy eyes can detect.
 And when a stone is cut to such perfection, it is going to be so good that it would outperform round brilliants in terms of light performance.

 Without any doubt, the hearts and arrows pattern is a phenomenon that most people think of and associate with well cut diamonds.
-Combining this wonder with one of the most laid-back and elegant shape of a radiant cut, you are obviously going to have a winner.
+Combining this wonder with one of the most laid-back and elegant shapes of a radiant cut, you are obviously going to have a winner.

 Now, the square hearts and arrows is a proprietary cut.
 It has been developed by a business company and its distribution is limited to selected vendors.
 Keep in mind that this will probably lead to a somewhat higher price tag than that of round brilliants with identical specifications.
 The upside to this is these proprietary diamonds are usually well-screened for quality since they represent the image of a company behind them.